-8. Our borrowing activities in 2005/6 placed us in a position where it was not necessary to undertake any new longer-term borrowing in 2006/7 or 2007/8 or in the current year to date.
-We anticipate that we will need to take £1m of longer-term borrowing in March 2009 in order to manage cash flow.
-Having consulted with our advisors at Sector Treasury Services, we did not identify any opportunities to improve our position by restructuring of debt.
+8. Our borrowing activities in 2005/6 placed the Council in a position where it was not necessary to undertake any new longer-term borrowing in 2006/7 or 2007/8 or in the current year to date.
+It is anticipated that the Council will need to take £1m of longer-term borrowing in March 2009 in order to manage cash flow.
+Having consulted with advisors at Sector Treasury Services, opportunities to improve our position by restructuring of debt were not identified.
 The latest estimate of interest payable by members of the WMDAF in 2008/9 is 6.7%.